DevMata/AWS-EKS-Challenge/README.md

 ### Dockerfile and building a Docker image

-We can create a exclusive image for our API.
+We can create an exclusive image for our API.
 To do that, we need the following `Dockerfile`:

 ```dockerfile
 # specify the desired version of the base image